Blackjack vs Pontoon

 Double Down: In some versions of the game, players can ‘buy’ extra cards after they have doubled down, which wouldn’t normally be an option in traditional blackjack.

-So, essentially, while the aim of both Blackjack and Pontoon is to reach 21 points or as close as possible, they both have their own different rule variations and terminologies.
+So, essentially, while the aim of both Blackjack and Pontoon is to reach 21 points or as close as possible, they both have their own rule variations and terminologies.
 If you are a player who enjoys a game of blackjack, then you may well find Pontoon to be an interesting twist on the casino classic.

-Strategy in Each Game
+Key Differences in Each Game

 1. Dealer's Face-Down Cards